 If JW's understood hypnosis, some might notice evidence of mind control within their organization.

 Anyone who understands hypnosis and how our unconscious mind is easily programmed through the use of simple suggestions, will appreciate the brilliance of using innocent looking mind control techniques to command loyalty.

-Innocent looking, but powerful hypnotic suggestions have been perpetuated from generation to generation of Witnesses to the point where no one questions why they say what they say.
-It's 'normal' in their society.
-Anything contrary to Watchtower doctrines is 'abnormal'.
+Innocent looking, but powerful hypnotic suggestions have been perpetuated from generation to generation of loyal Witnesses to the point where their unique 'theocratic language' and beliefs are never questioned.
+It's 'normal' in their society to be united and have the same mind.
+Anything contrary to what the Watchtower says is thought to be lies, 'twisted things', Satanic, false, and 'apostate'.
 In fact the organization says that apostates (people who leave their religion,) are 'mentally diseased'.
-(WT, Sept 15, 2002, Article: 'Keep Practicing the Things You Have Learned', par 7)
+(Watchtower magazine, Sept 15, 2002, Article: 'Keep Practicing the Things You Have Learned', par 7)

-Mind control works by being exposed to the same repetitious hypnotic words, mental pictures, ideas, and suggestions over and over again from many different sources such as literature, meetings, music, family, friends, strangers, other believers in your group, etc.
+Mind control works by being exposed to the same repetitious hypnotic words, mental pictures, ideas, and suggestions over and over again from many different sources such as literature, meetings, music, family, friends, other JW's, etc.

 A powerful way to control minds is to make people believe you are like God, a protector, and the only source of information that is 'the truth'.
 You convince people that everyone who disagrees with you is a 'false teacher'.
 Then you isolate people.
 You create a society where people trust no one except you.

 In Jehovah's organization, JW's have been led to believe that they must be 'separate from the world' in order to please God and resist Satan.
 They must not have close friendships outside the organization.